ehua7365/umdphysnotes/README.md

 # umdphysnotes
-Notes for some physics courses at UMD
+Unofficial course notes for some physics courses at UMD
 - PHYS610 Mathematical methods and their applications in classical mechanicsa and electromagnetism
 - PHYS612 Quantum and statistical physics